hakatashi/ac-library.cr/README.md

 This library aims to provide the almost-equivalent (and additional) functionality with ac-library but in the manner of Crystal.

-For the convinience of usage in programming contest, each class in the library does not depend on the other files and can be independently used.

 ## [ModInt.cr](atcoder/ModInt.cr) ([<atcoder/modint>](https://atcoder.github.io/ac-library/document_en/modint.html))

 * `modint` => Unimplemented